EMI Health is pleased to offer dental plans in Utah’s Federal Health

 Health may, at its sole discretion, offset any future benefits against any

 overpayment.
-In order to avoid overpayments, it is important for the Insured to
+In order to avoid overpayments and retroactive denials, it is important for the Insured to

 take responsibility in paying premiums on time and reporting to EMI Health any